dereekb/dbx-components/README.md

 This project's workspace is designed to run in a Unix-like environment.
 Development in a Windows environment is not tested/supported.

+Make sure you create a `.env.secret` file.
+The npm postinstall setup process should take care of this for you, but if you get an error then create it.

 ## Build

 Run `nx build demo` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.